Courses

 George Schwartz, Curatorial Scholar, Peabody Essex Museum, Salem, MA

 This course explores the discipline of Material Culture Studies, or the analysis and interpretation of objects.
 While the course will focus on American material culture from the Colonial era to the present day, the methodologies presented can be applied to artifacts from other cultures and time periods.
 The course will employ a broad definition of the term "material culture" that includes everything made by humans—archaeological fragments, automobiles, fine furniture, tools, Barbies, trash.
 In his oft-cited essay "The Truth of Material Culture: History or Fiction?"
 Jules David Prown writes, "the study of material culture is the study of material to understand culture, to discover the beliefs—the values, ideas, attitudes, and assumptions—of a particular community or society at a given time."
 Through direct observation, analytical models, case studies, and writing exercises, this course will introduce students to both the theory and practice of understanding culture and history through artifacts.
 But we won't stop there; we will also think critically and creatively about using objects to educate, inspire, and challenge the public, in museum settings and beyond.
-Prerequisites: ED/FAH/HIST 285.
+Prerequisites: ED/HAA/HIST 285.
 (Spring – Thursdays, 6:00-9:00pm)

 UEP 191-B Philanthropy and Fundraising